kellydinneen/nginx-sphinx/README.md

 ### Testing
 Unit tests can be made more thorough with additional threads of sad path testing.
 It would also be beneficial to look into testing for performance.

-### Additional Features
+### More Features
 - parsing nginx error logs (or other varieties of logs)
-- additional query options (return total hits for every agent, total frequency for every HTTP method+path combo, date range of log, etc)
+- more query options (return total hits for every agent, total frequency for every HTTP method+path combo, date range of log, etc)
 - ability to update previously parsed logs with new data
 - enhanced `--help`section with a more complete description of each command and errors to look out for
 - this app could be directly integrated with the Nginx API so that user logs could stream directly into the parser and the user could bypass reference to a log source file